aws-amplify/docs/docs/cli/hosting/hosting.md

 The `amplify configure hosting` command for the Amplify Console option, opens up the AWS Amplify Console browser tab for you where you can configure settings such as rewrite/redirect URL's, password protection, custom domain.
 These settings do not get replicated or cloned between environments and you'd have to configure them on a per-environment basis.

+**Note**:

-**Note**: Amplify Console automatically handles cache invalidation and there is no additional configurations or commands/command-line parameters required for it.
+Amplify Console automatically handles cache invalidation and there is no additional configurations or commands/command-line parameters required for it.

+If you start from the Amplify Console's home page and connect your project's code repo (by clicking `Connect app` button), the frontend environment is created for your project once the `Connect app` workflow is successfully completed.
+Then you don't need to, and you also cannot, run the `amplify hosting add` command in your local development to add Amplify Console hosting.
+You cannot run `amplify hosting remove` in your local development to remove Amplify Console hosting either (because it's not in your local development).
+To remove hosting with Amplify Console in this case, go to the Amplify Console's home page, select the project and disconnect your frontend branches.

 ## Amazon S3 and Amazon Cloudfront